Jason Alexander

-Jay Scott Greenspan (born September 23, 1959), known professionally as Jason Alexander, is an American actor and comedian.
+Jason Alexander (born Jay Scott Greenspan; September 23, 1959) is an American actor and comedian.
 Over the course of his career, he has received an Emmy Award and a Tony Award as well as nominations for four Golden Globe Awards.
 He gained stardom for his role as George Costanza in the NBC sitcom Seinfeld (1989–1998), for which he won a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series and was nominated for seven consecutive Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series and four Golden Globe Awards for Best Supporting Actor in Television.

 Alexander made his Broadway debut originating the role of Joe in Stephen Sondheim's Merrily We Roll Along in 1981.
 He remained active on Broadway acting in the musicals The Rink in 1984 and the Neil Simon play Broadway Bound in 1986.
 He then starred in Jerome Robbins' Broadway in 1989, for which he won the Tony Award for Best Actor in a Musical.
 His subsequent theatre roles include the touring production of The Producers from 2003 to 2004 and replacing Larry David in the original 2015 Broadway production of Fish in the Dark.
 He has also directed several plays such as the original 2023 Broadway production of The Cottage.

 His film roles include Pretty Woman (1990), Jacob's Ladder (1990), Coneheads (1993), The Paper (1994), Dunston Checks In (1996), Shallow Hal (2001), and Hachi: A Dog's Tale (2009).
 He voiced the gargoyle Hugo in the Disney film The Hunchback of Notre Dame (1996) and the titular role in Duckman (1994–1997).
 He was the narrator for the documentary film Sideshow: Alive on the Inside (1999).
 For his role in Dream On (1994) he was nominated for a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.